usask-arg/sasktran2/docs/sphinx/source/developer/codespaces.md

 Then, on the explorer on the left, go to `docs/sphinx/build` and right click on `index.html` and press "Show Preview".
 A button should appear prompting you to open a web browser.
 On this page you may have to navigate to `docs/sphinx/build` again.

+## Making Changes
+To do development inside the codespace, press the "Main" button on the bottom left, and choose "Create new branch".
+Here you can make a new branch.
+Then once you are done making changes, press the "Source Control" button on the left and commit your changes.
+Make sure to publish the changes to your fork after committing.
+Then you can make a pull request as normal.